-Each sub-component has a dropdown with options ranging from to 10, where 0 is least important, and 10 is most important.
-By default all safety score sub-components are set to a weight of 1.
+Each sub-component slider has options ranging from 1 to 10, where 1 is standard, and 10 is given the highest added emphasis and impact to a score.
+By default most safety score sub-components are set to a weight of 1.
 Configuring a sub-component’s weight above 1 will give that particular sub-component that many factors more weight relative other sub-components set to 1.

-Note: You can turn off counting a particular safety score sub-component completely by selecting a 0 weight in the drop down.
+Note: You can turn off counting a particular safety score sub-component completely by turning off the toggle to the left of the event or category.

 By selecting apply, you will update all of the safety scores in the dashboard to reflect the new safety score weighing configuration.
 Updates are made across all data and dates and at the overall safety score, driver, and vehicle levels.

 Note: Take note of the score settings prior to changing in case you want to revert to the previous settings.

 The legacy Safety Score calculation only factored in the following harsh event types: Harsh Brake, Harsh Acceleration, Harsh Turn, Rolling Stop, and Crash.
 With the introduction of configurable safety scores we are now counting all harsh event types shown on the configurable safety score settings page (including automatically and manually assigned harsh event types).

 The Defensive Driving label positively impacts the harsh event score.
 The label is subtracted from the total harsh event sum in the harsh event score calculation. ((SUM negative harsh event points) - Defensive Driving points).

 Setting a weight to 0 means we do not count that harsh event type in the safety score.